ameliaritger/ocnms-scoping-comments/README.md

 This repository has everything you need to get started analyzing Public Scoping comments - except the comments.
 You will need to make the following changes to the repository to get it working for you:
 1. Download the public scoping comments template from data/template/ and copy/paste your comments and associated details within this file. *Save the file as a .csv.* The code can handle multiple files, if you want to save comments as mutliple .csv files.
 2. Add your public scoping comments .csv file(s) to data/
-3. Go into code/ and find comment_sort.Rmd.
+3. Go into code/ and find `comment_sort.Rmd`.
+Locate the code chunk labeled "Generate categories and input keywords"